|Office of Procurement|

 Also, an IT Vendor Day is coordinated once a year for MDOT.
 Many State agency IT procurement representatives and Prime/Master Contractors attend this event.
 Individuals interested in networking and discussing the services your company offers are welcome to attend.

-Please contact Mrs. Betty Mullins-Winegar to register for the IT Vendor Day and for additional information at (410) 865-1328 or firstname.lastname@example.org.
+Please contact Mrs. Betty Mullins-Winegar to register for the IT Vendor Day at (410) 865-1328 or firstname.lastname@example.org.

 For assistance with eMaryland Marketplace, contact the Help Desk at (410) 767-1492 or eMaryland@dgs.state.md.us.